 Stories from UNODC - Eastern Africa

-UNODC Executive Director, in Nairobi, highlights need for regional cooperation to promote security, development
+UNODC Executive Director, highlights need for regional cooperation to promote security, development

 NAIROBI/VIENNA, 29 August (UN Information Service) - The Executive Director of the UN Office on Drugs and Crime (UNODC), Yury Fedotov, met Kenyan President Uhuru Kenyatta, attended the Sixth Tokyo International Conference on African Development (TICAD VI) and launched UNODC's new regional programme for Eastern Africa during a four-day visit to Nairobi, which concluded today.